 In the fall of 2020, the Middlebury Institute launched the “Leaders-in-Residence” program.
-Each semester, the program will connect students with effective leaders from a broad cross-section of professional areas and representing a diversity of perspectives and experience
+Each semester, the program connects students with effective leaders from a broad cross-section of professional areas and representing a diversity of perspectives and experience.

 The globally-recognized leaders in this new program will hail from different backgrounds, industries, and professions, and share their personal experiences and insights with Middlebury Institute students in a series of events.
 The program is designed to complement the Institute’s academic curriculum — with its focus on discipline-specific skills and competencies — with a broader emphasis on leadership relevant to students’ professional objectives.
 By participating in the program students will increase their opportunities for networking and mentorship as well as connections with students from other programs.